 |Click here for more photos of SIRIUS after the take-over.|

 The photo below was also taken by TJ Tropea.
 It shows the SIRIUS and the SATURN (T-AFS 10) inport Malaga, Spain, in 1984.
 At that time, SIRIUS had already been through the conversion, but the SATURN had not.

 The photo below was taken and contributed by Michael Martin.
-It shows the SIRIUS now serving as TS TEXAS CLIPPER III at the Texas A & M at Galveston Maritime Training Academy dock.
+It shows the SIRIUS as TS TEXAS CLIPPER III at the Texas A & M at Galveston Maritime Training Academy dock.
 The photo was taken on May 17, 2008.